EliGurarie/bcpa/cran-comments.md

 ## Resubmission

+### Update 2022-05-27

+Eliminated lubridate as a dependency, placed progress bars in "interactive only" mode.

 ### Update 2022-05-26

 I finally understood the `require(circular)` error in GetVT.
 The help file has been modified as follows: